The 5 Key Ingredients to Look For in a Sunscreen (And 3 to Avoid)

 1. Denatured Alcohol Often used to make a formula feel "lightweight," high amounts of alcohol can strip your skin's natural barrier, causing dryness, irritation, and even more oil production as your skin tries to compensate.

 2. Parabens & Sulfates These are common preservatives and cleansing agents that "clean beauty" customers avoid.
-They can be known irritants, especially for sensitive skin.
+They can be known irritants, especially for sensitive skin types that react easily to harsh chemicals.

 3. Synthetic Fragrance "Fragrance" is the #1 cause of allergic reactions in skincare.
-For a daily-use product like sunscreen, it's best to choose a fragrance-free formula to avoid any potential irritation.
+For a daily-use product like sunscreen, it's best to choose a fragrance-free formula to avoid any potential irritation or breakouts.

 The Takeaway

 A great sunscreen protects and improves your skin.
 Our Days of Beauty SPF 55+ Sunscreen was formulated with this exact philosophy.
-It contains gentle Mineral Filters, Niacinamide, and Vitamin E, while being 100% free of Parabens, Sulfates, and Alcohol.
+It contains advanced Hybrid Filters, Phospholipids, and Vitamin E, while being 100% free of Parabens, Sulfates, and Alcohol.